Andreas Jungdal: Club career

+On 18 June 2025, the deal was made permanent, signing a three-year contract.

 International career

 Jungdal is eligible to represent the Singapore national football team as he was born in Singapore and also eligible to represent Denmark due to both of his parents being from the same country.
 In 2018, he was called up to the Denmark U-17 team.

 In May 2025, Jungdal was selected for the European Championship with the Danish U21 national team.

+Jungdal was one of the players who were called-up with the Denmark national team by head coach Brian Riemer for the UEFA Nations League matches against Norway, Wales (home and away) and Portugal on 24, 27 September and 1, 4 October 2026.